arjanh79/AirFit/README.md

 - Each core block selects 3 unique exercises at random.

 #### Combo
-- A workout combining Clean and Press, Bent-Over Row, and Plank.
+- A workout combining Clean and Press, Bent-Over Row, and Push-ups.
 - Designed (with a little help from ChatGPT!) to target as many muscle groups as possible using the available exercises.
 - The exercise lineup may evolve as new exercises are added.